|Plus500 Pros||Plus500 Cons|

-Plus500 are not only regulated but they have opted to satisfy the requirements to operate under license of some of the best quality global regulators.
-They hold regulatory licenses with (among others) FCA, CySec and ASIC.
+Plus500 is not only regulated but has opted to satisfy the requirements to operate under the licence of some of the best quality global regulators.
+They hold regulatory licences with (among others) FCA, CySec and ASIC.

 Can I change leverage with Plus500?

 The easiest way to change leverage is to scale up from a Retail account to a Professional account.
-This involves submitting an application, but the leverage on the Pro account will be sufficient for most purposes.
+This involves submitting another application; however, the leverage on the Pro account will be sufficient for most purposes.

 How do I withdraw money from Plus500?